Gaurav44sonar/Learning-Intelligence-AI/README.md

       Optional human-readable summary

-AI Usage Disclosure (Mandatory)
+## 10. AI Usage Disclosure (Mandatory)

-What AI Assistance Was Used
+   ### What AI Assistance Was Used

    ChatGPT was used during development for:

-Concept clarification
+   1. Concept clarification

-Architectural guidance
+   2. Architectural guidance

-Documentation refinement
+   3. Documentation refinement

-Gemini API is used inside the tool only to generate human-readable summaries from structured insights.
+   4. Gemini API is used inside the tool only to generate human-readable summaries from structured insights.

-What Logic Was Written Independently
+## 11. What Logic Was Written Independently

-Machine learning model training and inference
+   1. Machine learning model training and inference

-Feature engineering
+   2. Feature engineering

-Early risk detection logic
+   3. Early risk detection logic

-Chapter difficulty analysis
+   4. Chapter difficulty analysis

-API implementation and system architecture
+   5. API implementation and system architecture

-Data preprocessing and validation
+   6. Data preprocessing and validation

-How Outputs Were Verified
+## 12. How Outputs Were Verified

-Model predictions were validated using train-test splits and accuracy metrics.
+   1. Model predictions were validated using train-test splits and accuracy metrics.

-Chapter difficulty analysis was verified using computed engagement and performance statistics.
+   2. Chapter difficulty analysis was verified using computed engagement and performance statistics.

-Gemini output is constrained by a strict system instruction and only summarizes system-generated results.
+   3. Gemini output is constrained by a strict system instruction and only summarizes system-generated results.

-Gemini does not perform predictions, analysis, or decision-making.
+   4. Gemini does not perform predictions, analysis, or decision-making.

-Responsible AI Statement
+## Responsible AI Statement

-Generative AI is used strictly as an explainability layer.
+### Generative AI is used strictly as an explainability layer.
-All analytical decisions are deterministic, reproducible, and handled by the system’s own logic.
+### All analytical decisions are deterministic, reproducible, and handled by the system’s own logic.

-Compliance Statement

-This project is a fully executable AI tool, not a notebook-based experiment.
-It adheres to all assessment requirements regarding transparency, reproducibility, and responsible AI usage.